earthnuker/ScrapHacks/ScrapHacks/README.md

 ## Features

 - read and write memory
+- disassemble memory (using zydis)
 - change DirectX state
 - Draw DirectX overlay (still need to make a useful overlay)
 - Dump various data structures to the console
-- Assemble and execute code on the fly
+- Assemble and execute code on the fly (using asmtk)
 - Can be controlled via keyboard shortcuts (TODO: allow defining own shortcuts for commands)

 ## Prerequisites